mahbird/InkWeatherMini/README.md

 Credits:

-Special thanks (and the associated resources the libaries used):
+These are the libaries and resources used in this project:

 ArduinoJson by bblanchon: https://github.com/bblanchon/ArduinoJson